Nukesor/selfhosted-gaming/content/minecraft/_index.md

 - `/forceload add <from> [<to>]` force load a chunk.
     `<from>` and `<to>` are a tuple of `x` and `z` each.
 - `/forceload query` show all loaded chunks.
+- `/gamerule playersSleepingPercentage 0.3` The amount of players that need to sleep for the night to be skipped.